uri-library-data-services/iassist-preview/content/blog/new-iq-issue-intro-editor.md

 experiences presented in the article.

-This second article was also presented at the IASSIST 2006 conference in Ann Arbor, Michigan, at the session \"Innovations in Data Dissemination\".
-The title of the article is \"User-Centered Design and Innovation in the Sociometrics Social Science Electronic Data Library (SSEDL)\".
+This second article was also presented at the IASSIST 2006 conference in Ann Arbor, Michigan, at the session "Innovations in Data Dissemination".
+The title of the article is "User-Centered Design and Innovation in the Sociometrics Social Science Electronic Data Library (SSEDL)".
 The authors Josefina J. Card, Tamara Kuhn, and Thomas Wells are all at Sociometrics Corporation.
 The article describes the Sociometrics Data Archives SSEDL (the Social Science Electronic Data Library) as being a rich source of data for those in the public health, medical, nursing, social work, and social science professions.
 Datasets comes with several description files for SAS and SPSS.
-This is the
+This is the "product package".
-\"product package\".
 Purchasers can acquire data on CD-ROM or download from a web site and downloading have had high rise in usage.
-In order to help users identify relevant datasets Sociometics have launched a topic based drill down system showing \"areas of richness\" which helps users identify and reach datasets and variables and the documentation behind.
+In order to help users identify relevant datasets Sociometics have launched a topic based drill down system showing "areas of richness" which helps users identify and reach datasets and variables and the documentation behind.

-The last pages are the \"Overview of a Proposed Standard for the Scholarly Citation of Quantitative Data\" by Micah Altman and Gary King.
+The last pages are the "Overview of a Proposed Standard for the Scholarly Citation of Quantitative Data" by Micah Altman and Gary King.
 This is an extended abstract summarizing a proposed standard for citation.
-This was presented at the IASSIST 2006 conference in Ann Arbor at the session \"New Standards in Statistics and Data Citations\" by Micah Altman, Harvard University.
+This was presented at the IASSIST 2006 conference in Ann Arbor at the session "New Standards in Statistics and Data Citations" by Micah Altman, Harvard University.
 Micah Altman is Associate Director, Harvard-MIT Data Center & Senior Research Scientist , Institute for Quantitative Social Science; Harvard University.
 Gary King is David